maksimryndin/goral/README.md

 If there is an error while scraping, it is sent via a configured messenger or via a default messenger of General service.

+*Note:* if the observed app restarts, then its metric counters are reset.
+Goral just scrapes metrics as-is without _trying to merge them_.
+For metrics data it is usually acceptable.
+If you need some more reliable way to collect data - consider using [KV Log](#kv-log) as it uses a synchronous push strategy and allows you to fetch the last row for each `log_name` and have a merge strategy on the app side.

 ### Logs

 Logs service with the following configuration: